fido-device-onboard/client-sdk-fidoiot/docs/build_conf.md

 KEX=ecdh384           # use Elliptic-curve Diffie–Hellman 384 bit key exchange mechanism during TO2

 List of AES encryption modes:
-AES_MODE=ctr          # use Counter mode encryption during TO2 (default)
+AES_MODE=gcm          # use Counter mode encryption during TO2 (default)
-AES_MODE=cbc          # use Code-Block-Chaining mode encryption during TO2
+AES_MODE=ccm          # use Code-Block-Chaining mode encryption during TO2

 List of Device Attestation options:
-DA=ecdsa256           # Use ECDSA P256 based device attestation(default)
+DA=ecdsa256           # Use ECDSA P256 based device attestation
-DA=ecdsa384           # Use ECDSA-P384 based device attestation
+DA=ecdsa384           # Use ECDSA-P384 based device attestation(default)
 DA=tpm20_ecdsa256     # Use ECDSA-P256 based device attestation with TPM2.0 support
 DA_FILE=pem           # only Use if ECDSA private keys are PEM encoded